High expectations is the attitude that you expect the best out of students at all times. Here are 13 ways to achieve this in the classroom:

 - The student is sitting near students who are distracting him.
 Sometimes pairing students up with friends can backfire.
 I know we want our students to enjoy their learning experience with friends.
 But if a student’s friends are distracting them from their learning, you need to separate them.
 (You can read my post on table layouts to come up with some ideas on how to group or separate out students).

 - The student is being bullied.
 Bullying can shatter a student’s self-esteem and motivation.
-If a student is being bullied, you will need to set high expectations for the bullies and start applying some tough love to ensure the classroom is a safe and welcoming space for all.
+If a student is being bullied, you will need to set higher expectations for the bullies and start applying some tough love to ensure the classroom is a safe and welcoming space for all.

 - The student thinks trying hard is uncool.
 This usually begins in middle school and can be a huge problem.
-If a student thinks trying hard is uncool, you have a cultural issue in the classroom which is even more of a reason to have high expectations of all students.
+If a student thinks trying hard is uncool, you have a cultural issue in the classroom which is even more of a reason to have lofty expectations of all students.

 Once you’ve identified underlying causes, tackle them head-on.
 A breakfast club might be needed to ensure all students are fed; a new classroom table layout may address distractions; and tough love in the form of insistence on manners and high self-expectations might get bullies or ‘cool kids’ back on track.